anna-neufeld/countsplit.tutorials/README.md

-What is countsplit?
+Welcome to the tutorial website for the package ``countsplit``
 -----

+For the main package website, please visit [https://anna-neufeld.github.io/countsplit/](https://anna-neufeld.github.io/countsplit/).

 The ``countsplit`` R package splits an integer-valued matrix into a training matrix and a test matrix using binomial thinning.
 Under a Poisson assumption, the training and test matrices are independent.
+The package is currently being updated to also include methodology for data that follow a negative binomial distribution.

 The motivation for this method is described in Neufeld et al., 2022 [(link to paper)](http://arxiv.org/abs/2207.00554) in the context of inference after latent variable estimation for single cell RNA sequencing data.
 Briefly, count splitting allows users to perform differential expression analysis to see which genes vary across estimated cell types (such as those obtained via clustering) or along an estimated cellular trajectory (pseudotime).